Divyeshranagithub/IPL-Data-Analysis/README.md

 This repository contains scripts and notebooks for analyzing Indian Premier League (IPL) cricket data.

+## Deployment
+The project is deployed and can be accessed [here](https://ipl-data-analysis.streamlit.app/).

 ## Overview

 The Indian Premier League (IPL) is one of the most popular Twenty20 cricket leagues worldwide.
 This project aims to analyze various aspects of IPL matches using data-driven approaches.
 The analysis includes but is not limited to player performance, team performance, match outcomes, and trends over different seasons.